OSHChip/Example_Hex_Files/Getting_Started_Files/Getting_Started_With_mbed/README.md

 Basically, what is going on here is that you tell the mbed system that you are using the nRF51-DK board (from Nordic Semiconductor) that uses the same processor chip as OSHChip.
-Then as you can see in the example project, there is a replacement header file that is OSHChip specific, and a trivial initialization function that assigns the UART to pins 1 and 2 of OSHChip.
+Then as you can see in the example project, there is a replacement header file that is OSHChip specific, and a trivial initialization function that re-assigns the UART to pins 1 and 2 of OSHChip.

 The resulting HEX file is surprisingly large (if you save it to a normal disk drive, you will see that it is 320 KB.
-This is because with mbed, the hex file always includes the *SoftDevice* for Blue Tooth Low Energy (BLE), regardless of whether you are using BLE or not.
+This is because with mbed, the hex file always includes the *SoftDevice* for Bluetooth Low Energy (BLE), regardless of whether you are using BLE or not.
 This means that download time to OSHChip is a few seconds longer than if the SoftDevice was not part of the HEX file.